About

 Because of changes over the last few decades, previously steady lifetime careers have been disrupted.

-Just one example I can tell you about is if you remember what life was like before computers.
+Just one example I can tell you about is remembering what life was like before computers.
 Well, I do.
-I worked for a long time as a professional photographer.
-In those days, photographers used film that needed “developing” in a darkroom using chemicals.
+I worked as a professional photographer for a long time.
+In those days, photographers used film that needed to be “developed” in a darkroom with chemicals.
 Prints were made using specialized coated papers, which you exposed to light, then processed in chemicals, and hung to dry.
 Large negatives, as the films were called after processing, were retouched using very sharp lead pencils.
 It was a painstaking art form that changed from using pencils to tiny brushes and dyes.
 Then the prints were further retouched, or, since they were black-and-white, hand-colored in oil.
 The artist-photographer was often chosen by clients for their skill at making people look good in a portrait.
 It was a good living.

 Then, color photography, smaller film, and digital photography came along.
 Many of the artisans skilled in these techniques were wiped out by changes in the field.
 I was young back then and had been told these things I was being taught would never be out of fashion.
-It all hit after I began my own studio after working for a counterpart of Karsh, Artin Cavouk.
+It all hit me after I began my own studio, following my work for a counterpart to Karsh, Artin Cavouk.
 When I began working there, I already had skills, but I learned another level of the art in his studio.
-I remember working on large portraits and retouching them for days; it was really painting, but it had to look photographic.
+I remember working on large portraits and retouching them for days; it was really painting, but it had to look like a photograph (not showing the artwork).

 Well, you can imagine the changes computers have brought about.
 I had to relearn everything to use software like Photoshop and get similar results.
 Actually, I am glad of it as retouching one image means infinite prints.
 While I worked with Cavouk, there were orders for portraits, as many as 100 copies of the same photograph.
 Imagine the time it took to do this work with very fine brushes dipped in dyes.
 And they all had to look the same!